The controversial brawl between Trayvon Martin’s killer, George Zimmerman, and rapper DMX, has been cancelled.

 Feldman has expressed sincere apologies and claims he wasn’t trying to stir up any trouble or controversy from the public.
 He feels that canceling the bout is the right thing to do, and according to TMZ, Feldman expressed that there was “more to life than money.”

-Just days ago, Feldman defended the match after the initial public outcry, saying that the match was strictly for entertainment purposes.
+Just days ago, Feldman defended the match after receiving public outcry, saying that the match was strictly for entertainment purposes.

 People argued that the match solidified Zimmerman’s status as a “celebrity,” and that it was a slap in the face to the mourning family of Trayvon Martin.